Botman836/Seamless-BABFT-Reset-Script/README.md

-A seamless BABFT script, designed to make resetting as painless as possible.
+A seamless BABFT script, designed to make resetting as painless as possible, while bypassing the roblox afk timer.
 # How to setup

 1: Install Autohotkey